Enhancing Object Coherence in Layout-to-Image Synthesis: Related Work

-This task aims to generate multiple objects in diverse scenes using given semantic layouts \cite{avrahami2023spatext, alaniz2022semantic, P2P, CC-FPSE, lv2022semantic, SPADE, shi2022retrieval, oasis, tan2021efficient, tan2022semantic, P2PHD, wang2022semantic, SC-GAN, zhu2022label, zhu2020sean, zhu2020semantically}.
+This task aims to generate multiple objects in diverse scenes using given semantic layouts \cite{avrahami2023spatext, alaniz2022semantic, P2P, CC-FPSE, lv2022semantic, SPADE, shi2022retrieval, oasis, tan2022semantic, P2PHD, wang2022semantic, SC-GAN, zhu2022label}.
 Existing approaches have been explored in the field of semantic image synthesis.
 For instance, Pix2Pix \cite{P2P} employs an encoder-decoder generator with a PatchGAN discriminator.
-Pix2PixHD \cite{P2PHD} builds on Pix2Pix by introducing coarse-to-fine and multi-scale network architectures to handle high-resolution image synthesis.
 SPADE \cite{SPADE} modulates the activations in normalization layers using affine parameters predicted from input semantic maps.
-On the other hand, CC-FPSE \cite{CC-FPSE} and SC-GAN \cite{SC-GAN} adopt a different approach by learning to generate convolutional kernels and semantic vectors from the semantic maps to condition the image generation process.
 Additionally, OASIS \cite{oasis} introduces a segmentation-based discriminator to improve image alignment with the input label maps.
 Despite their impressive performance, these methods suffer from challenges such as unstable convergence and model collapse, mainly due to their reliance on GANs.
 These issues can result in artifacts and a lack of coherence in the generated images, limiting their overall quality.
-Recognizing GANs' inherent limitations, PITI \cite{PITI} pioneeringly adopts a pre-trained diffusion model to enhance image-to-image translation.
+Recognizing GANs' inherent limitations, PITI \cite{PITI} and ControlNet \cite{controlnet} pioneeringly adopt a pre-trained diffusion model to enhance image-to-image translation.
 Following this, FreestyleNet \cite{freestyleNet} introduces a freestyle LIS framework, emphasizing controllability.
-This framework empowers the generation of semantics beyond the confines of pre-defined semantic categories present in the training dataset.
-Notably, SpaText \cite{avrahami2023spatext} proposes a CLIP-based spatio-textual representation, enabling the specification of each region using free-form text.
-This approach effectively achieves free-form textual scene control.
-However, they are still facing critical challenges concerning object coherence.
-In this paper, we present our framework to tackle both semantic and physical coherence in the LIS task.
-Our primary goal is to introduce a novel method that achieves superior generation quality and enhanced controllability compared to the mentioned approaches.